 Puzzlingly, women in countries with greater gender equality are less likely to take degrees in science, technology, engineering, and mathematics (STEM).
 New research delves into this ‘gender equality paradox‘.

-You’d expect countries which make it harder for women to carve their own path in life to have fewer women involved in STEM fields — however, that is not the case.
+You’d expect countries that make it harder for women to carve their own path in life to have fewer women involved in STEM fields — however, that is not the case.
 It’s actually quite the opposite: countries like Algeria or Albania enjoy a greater percentage of women (and of their total female population) amongst their STEM graduates than Finland, Norway, or Sweden.

 The STEM of the issue

-Researchers from the Leeds Beckett University in the UK and the University of Missouri in the USA wondered what’s up and set out to investigate.
+Researchers from Leeds Beckett University in the UK and the University of Missouri in the USA wondered what was up and set out to investigate.
 Their working hypothesis was that this divide stems from the poorer quality of life in countries with lower equality, which often have little welfare support, making STEM careers (which are generally better-paid jobs) more attractive to women who live there.
 The teams also looked at what factors motivate boys and girls to choose STEM subjects, including overall ability, whether or not science subjects were a personal academic strength, as well as personal interest or sheer enjoyment of the topic.

 So on the one hand, girls generally tend not to care about science as much as boys, and they’re also, generally speaking, likely to be better than boys at non-STEM-related skills.
-According to first author Gijsbert Stoet from LBU, this already explains some of the gender disparity we see in STEM fields participation.
+According to first author Gijsbert Stoet from LBU, this already explains some of the gender disparity we see in STEM field participation.